DAOmasons/daomasons-docs/docs/Intro/join.md

 import DraftExpectationsPartial from '@site/docs/partials/\_draft-expectations-partial.md';

 <DraftExpectationsPartial />

+### Are you...

+a highly motivated, passionate DAO builder, designer, connector and/or operator?
+We're looking for you!

-DAO Masons is looking for highly motivated, passionate DAO builders to join our ranks.
-We have two distinct paths for contributors to work with DAO Masons.
+We have two distinct membership paths for contributors to work with DAO Masons.

-### Contributor Track
+### Contributor Member Track

-The Contributor Track is a **low-friction** track, designed to get hard-working, talented builders working on DAO Masons projects as fast as possible.
-It is also for those who would like to one day become a core member and are looking to demonstrate their skills and commitment to DAO Masons.
+The Contributor Member Track is a **low-friction** track, designed to get hard-working, talented builders working on DAO Masons projects as fast as possible.
+It is also for those who would like to one day become a Core Member and are looking to demonstrate their skills and commitment to DAO Masons.

-The key distinction between contributors and core members is that contributors are no commitments or authority related to DAO Masons governance.
+There are no limitations on earnings or how many projects a Contributor Members can work on.
+The key distinction between Contributor Members and Core Members is that Contributors have no commitments or authority related to DAO Masons governance while Core Members have both.

-There are no limitations on earnings or how many projects a contributor can work on.

 If you wish to begin working at DAO Masons, please join our [Discord](https://discord.gg/zQYhrUB5Hj) and introduce yourself in the #introductions channel.
-We will then invite you to our contributor channel where you can begin working on projects.
+We will then invite you to our Contributor Channel where you can begin working on projects.

-Read more about the Contributor Track [here](/Rules/membership-rules#contributor).
+Read more about the Contributor Member Track [here](/Rules/membership-rules#contributor).

 ### Core Member Track